DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 ## New Power (Medicine) - Time Slow

 Remember, powers in Relapse are composed of 2 parts:

 - The power scriptable object that holds the general information for the power (name, cost, charge time, etc.)
-	- Found in `A`
+	- Found in `Assets/Scriptable Objects/Powers`
 - The The power logic script that defines what the power does.
+	- Found in `Assets/_Scripts/Player/Powers`
+	- Remember, this script needs to be put on

+For more information, check the [Powers](<../../Documentation/Powers/Powers.md>) documentation.

 ## Document the New Power